OSRoot/generic-angular/README.md

 ## Further help

-To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.
+To get more help on the :a:ngular CLI use `ng help` or go check out the [:a:ngular CLI Overview and Command Reference](https://angular.io/cli) page.
-# What is Generic Angular App?
+# What is Generic :a:ngular App?
 ![Screenshot of a comment on a GitHub issue showing an image, added in the Markdown, of an Octocat smiling and raising a tentacle.](./src/assets/docs/github.png?raw=true)
-## **This is a regular angular app created with modules not standalone, it can be converted to standalone**.
+## **This is a regular :a:ngular app created with modules not standalone, it can be converted to standalone**.

 - **_Use this project as a base for you own project, there is no magic in it_**,
 - **_but i have provided the common services that you may want to use_**.